Chipdelmal/MoNeT/docs/dataCompression.md

 1. Load in the data from the appropriate directory
 2. Clean the data to ensure data is consistent & usable
 3. Convert cleaned data into a dictionary where it follows this format: {header : array of column values}
-4. For each compression algorithim we will complete the following steps
+4. For each compression algorithm we will complete the following steps
   - Start a timer
   - Pickle and compress the data.
 Note: For the Zip compression algorithm, we skipt this step
   - Record the time